geodesymiami/rsmas_insar/docs/README.md

 ```
 download_data.py $SAMPLESDIR/GalapagosSenDT128.template

-# submit as a job:
-download_data.py $SAMPLESDIR/GalapagosSenDT128.template --submit

-# Add a value of 0.1 to latitude from boundingBox field (default is 0.0):
-download_data.py $SAMPLESDIR/GalapagosSenDT128.template --delta_lat 0.1
  ```
 `download_data.py` calls two scripts. `download_ssara.py` and `download_asfserial.py` The first uses `ssara_federated_query-cj.py` and the second the ASF python download script.
 The scripts can be called individually:
 ```